Breword/tmux/FAQ.md

 ### Why doesn't tmux do $x?

-Please send feature requests by email to *tmux-users@googlegroups.com*.
+Please send feature requests by email to *tmux-users@googlegroups.com* or open a GitHub issue.

 ### Why do you use the screen terminal description inside tmux?